simond3414/teacher_printer/README.md

 2. **Generate PDF**
    - Click "🎯 Generate PDF" button
-   - Wait for processing (progress spinner will show)
+   - Job submitted to background worker
+   - Click "🔄 Refresh Job Status" to check progress

 3. **Download**
-   - Click "📥 Download PDF" to save the file
+   - When complete, click "📥 Download PDF" to save the file
    - Filename uses your friendly name (or job ID)

 4. **Regenerate** (if needed)
    - Make changes to your selections
    - Click "🔄 Regenerate PDF" to rebuild
+   - New job submitted to background worker

 ### Managing Jobs